 - 3. Mantoux TB Test.
 If there is a history of a positive PPD, then a chest x-ray is required. - 4.
-Current Influenza Vaccination
+Current Influenza Vaccination - 5.
+COVID-19 Vaccine, if required by Precepting Agency.

 Students who are pregnant or think they are pregnant should report their condition to the faculty member teaching the course.
 Some health requirements may be waived for pregnant students or for individual students whose situations may warrant such action.